szKarlen/atomics.net/README.md

 Design and implementation
 -------

-Project aims to be very close to C++ 11 standard atomics by design and provides [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flags for primitives.
+Project aims to be very close to C++ 11 standard atomics by design and usage.
+For example, The [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flag could be provided to primitives.

-Although the library is a PCL itself, the minimum version of .NET - 4.5.
+Although the library is a PCL itself, the minimum required version of .NET - 4.5.
 But you can compile for .NET 4.0 and earlier.
-The Itanium-related reordering fences will be present (see [docs](Documentation/memorymodel101.md)).
+The Itanium-related stuff (reorderings, fences and barrier usages, etc.) will be present (see [docs](Documentation/memorymodel101.md)).

-The default memory semantics for atomics.net's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.
+The default memory semantics for library's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.

 The option for sequential consistency is implemented as a combination of Acquire/Release with sequential order emulation by mutual exclusion locks.

-Specifing Acquire only or Release only flag falls back to full Acquire/Release semantics.
+Specifing Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.

 Atomic primitives
 -------